 It is so much easier to work with the dough when it is placed between sheets of parchment paper and rolled using a rolling pin.
 Remove the top sheet, add the filling and fold the bottom sheet over, as shown above, Seal edges and crimp with a fork as shown below.

-I love to use ground flax-seeds as the egg-replacer and Oat flour as gluten-free flour.
+I love to use ground flax-seeds as the egg substitute and oat flour as gluten-free flour.
 You can substitute with brown rice flour, sorghum or millet flour.
 I also added tapioca starch and potato starch as a binder.
 Obviously, these patties are not the same as traditional beef patties but they are the best and most flavorful you will find that are gluten-free and vegan.

 - Jamaican Stewed Peas With Dumplings